santhoshi-mirra/InfoCure/README.md

 **Architecture** — Started with browser-side API calls.
 Moved to Supabase Edge Functions so the API key is never exposed in the browser and all parsing happens server-side.

-**Regional API restrictions** — Several free AI APIs had quota or access issues.
+**Regional API restrictions** — Several free AI APIs had quota or access issues in the UAE.
 Required testing multiple providers and building retry logic with multiple model fallbacks.

 ---